 Repayment times

 You may have several months or even years to repay an installment loan with fixed monthly payments.
-If you choose a payday loan, it needs to be repaid quickly once you get your next paycheck.
+If you choose a payday loan, it must be repaid quickly once you get your next paycheck.

 Loan APRs